FREQUENTLY ASKED QUESTIONS

 Q: How do I tell if I am in a discounted zone?

 Our discounted neighborhoods and zip codes change yearly based on our sponsors.
-Here are the 2021 zip codes include:
+Our current discounted zip codes include:

 If you are still confused as to whether or not you are located in a sponsored zip code, please call us at 414-431-0888 to confirm BEFORE ordering!

 Q: When will my garden be installed?

 We cannot predict precisely when your garden will be installed because this is a volunteer-driven event.
 However, the process for garden installation looks like this:

 - We will do our best to contact you in the days before your bed is up for delivery to confirm that your space is prepared.
 Volunteers will also attempt to contact you when we are en route to your site to install.
-You do not need to be present for your garden to be installed, but please have the location marked out and unlock any gates that will prevent volunteers from entering the garden space.
-Don’t forget to bring your dogs inside and to clean up dog waste in your yard so that our volunteers have a safe space to work in!
+You do not need to be present for your garden to be installed, but please have the location marked out and unlock any gates so volunteers can enter the garden space.
+Don’t forget to put your dogs inside and to clean up dog waste in your yard so that our volunteers have a safe space to work in!
 Thank you!

 *Two caveats on delivery.
 One is that we cannot deliver soil during rain events.
 Also, this year with the current public health crisis, we are doing our best to get through all our orders as quickly as possible, but we are doing it with a quarter of the volunteers that we normally have.
 Please be patient with us!
 We will get your garden bed installed as soon as the situation allows!
 If you haven’t heard from us by May 1st about the status of your garden PLEASE call us to confirm your order!
 There’s a lot of moving parts with this majority volunteer driven event and each year, despite our best efforts, one or two beds manage to slip through the cracks.
 Give us a call and we’ll make sure you are on the deliver schedule that week.
 920-358-3777